-When we started planning, my main criteria was to stay at a more secluded island with plenty of socially distant options.
-I’ve visited Oahu a few times, and personally wanted to explore a new island.
+When we started planning, my main criteria was to stay on a more secluded island.
+I’ve visited Oahu a few times and personally wanted to explore a new island.

 Maui is currently welcoming tourists and had rave reviews from my friends and family.
-Side Note: I live in Alaska where it seems half the population normally flies to Hawaii each winter to escape the cold, myself included, so I know many people who travel there somewhat regularly (non-COVID times).
+Also, I live in Alaska where it seems half the population normally flies to Hawaii each winter to escape the cold (myself included) so I know many people who travel there somewhat regularly.

 Based on their reviews and my limited research, we decided to visit Maui.
 And I am SO glad we chose this island.
-I completely fell in love with Maui and found it a great island for socially distant activities.
+I completely fell in love with Maui and found it a great island with activities for everyone.